BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-10-02-Firstpage.md

 # numResponses: 2
 # numEntries: 1
 ```
 Tried RDP with the potential obtained password, it didn’t work for “teresa.bell@baby.vl”.
-Alternatively we can check if this password used for other users.
-Enumerating email address as shown below
+I decided to check if the same password might be used for other users on the system.
+To find more users, I enumerated their **email addresses** as follows:
 ```
 ldapsearch -x -H ldap://10.10.75.4 -D '' -w '' -b "DC=baby,DC=vl" | grep "userPrincipalName"
 userPrincipalName: Jacqueline.Barnett@baby.vl